Probing Neutrino Hierarchy and Chirality via Wakes

-The right handed neutrino wake direction differs from the left handed wake by an angle of typically 20 degrees.
+The right-handed neutrino wake direction differs from the left-handed wake by an angle of typically 20 deg.
 This direction is computable, and differs from patch to patch.
-The signal is a small effect on the amplitude of the wake, which is degenerate with measurement systematics and small variations in the left handed neutrino mass.
-Instead, we use the difference in direction, and only consider the right handed wake component orthogonal to the left handed wake to be observable, and adjust sensitivity estimates correspondingly.
+The signal is a small effect on the amplitude of the total wake, which is degenerate with measurement systematics and small variations in the left-handed neutrino mass.
+Instead, we use the difference in direction, and only consider the right-handed wake component orthogonal to the left-handed wake to be observable, and adjust the sensitivity estimates correspondingly.

-{\it The Observability.}---For forecasting purposes, we consider a combined LSST+Euclid dataset as well as a future 21cm lensing survey.
-The LSST will survey about 3 billion galaxies and the expected error for $\kappa$ is about $0.28/\sqrt{N_\mr{eff}}\simeq5.2\times10^{-6}$, where $N_\mr{eff}=2.88\times10^9$.
-The Euclid survey gives a similar expected error.
-Here for simple estimates we will neglect the overlap between these two surveys and assume that they provide independent data set.
+{\it The observability.}---For forecasting purposes, we consider a combined LSST+Euclid data set as well as a future 21 cm lensing survey.
+The LSST will survey about three billion galaxies and the expected error for $\kappa$ is about $0.28/\sqrt{N}\simeq5.2\times10^{-6}$, where $N=2.88\times10^9$ \cite{Abell:2009}.
+The Euclid survey gives a similar expected error \cite{Laureijs:2011}\cite{Amendola:2012}.
+Here, for simple estimates we will neglect the overlap between these two surveys and assume that they provide independent data sets.
 By combining these data, we can reach a precision of $\sigma_{\kappa_1}=5.2\times10^{-6}/\sqrt{2}=3.68\times10^{-6}$.
-Except for the minimal mass case ($m_{\nu} \sim 0.05 \eV$), it will allow determination of the neutrino mass and hierachy.

-Ultimately, extremely high precision measurements can be achieved with 21cm lensing observations such as the one proposed in \cite{KiyoUeLi}.
+Ultimately, extremely high precision measurements can be achieved with 21 cm lensing surveys such as the one proposed in Ref. \cite{KiyoUeLi}.
 For such a survey, the error on $\kappa$ is $(k_\mr{max}/k_\mr{min})^{-1.5}$.
-For a survey with $k_\mr{max}=1.47\times10^2h$/Mpc and $k_\mr{min}=1.47\times10^{-3}h$/Mpc, the expected error is about $3.16\times10^{-8}$, which is far smaller than the signals.
-With such future 21cm lensing surveys, we can measure neutrino masses with unprecedented precision, and may even determine whether the neutrinos are Majorana or Dirac particles.
+For a survey with $k_\mr{max}=1.47\times10^2\ h$/Mpc and $k_\mr{min}=1.47\times10^{-3}\ h$/Mpc, the expected error is about $3.16\times10^{-8}$, which is far smaller than the signals.
+With such future 21 cm lensing surveys, we can measure neutrino masses with unprecedented precision, and may even determine whether the neutrinos are Majorana or Dirac particles.